-- 1) Which technique involves in DNA fingerprinting? - Southern blotting.
-Ans. - 2) Name the enzyme which is used in PCR technology. - Ans.
-Taq polymerase - 3) What is DNA fingerprinting? - DNA fingerprinting (also called DNA profiling) is a technique of determining Ans. nucleotide sequences of certain areas of DNA which are unique to each individual. - 4) Who develop DNA fingerprinting technique? - Ans.
-It is developed by Alec Jeffrey. - 5) Who develop the PCR technique? - Kary Mullis Ans. - 6) At what temparature does denaturation of DNA double helix takes place? - 94°C Ans. - 7) What is the main enzyme component of Sauger sequencing? - Ans.
-The chain-termination or dideoxy method of DNA sequencing capitalizes on two unique properties of DNA polymerase enzyme. - 8) Which is act as chain terminator? - Ans.
-Dideoxynucleotide - 9) What is a primer? - A primer is a chemically synthesized oligonucleotide.
-Ans. - 10) How many types of deoxynucleoside triphosphates are used in Sauger sequencing? - 4 different types of deoxynucleoside triphosphate are used in Sauger sequencing.
-Ans.
+- 1. Southern blotting.

+- 2. Taq polymerase

+- 3. DNA fingerprinting (also called DNA profiling) is a technique of determining nucleotide sequences of certain areas of DNA which are unique to each individual.

+- 4. It is developed by Alec Jeffrey.

+- 5. Kary Mullis

+- 6. 94°C

+- 7. The chain-termination or dideoxy method of DNA sequencing capitalizes on two unique properties of DNA polymerase enzyme.

+- 8. Dideoxynucleotide

+- 9. A primer is a chemically synthesized oligonucleotide.

+10. 4 different types of deoxynucleoside triphosphate are used in Sauger sequencing.